Career Pivot Roadmap: Moving from Tech Topical Map: SEO Clusters

 Career ladder mapping, the stretch projects and cross-functional impacts that lead to promotion, plus how to set a 1–2 year development plan.

-Why Build Topical Authority on Career Pivot Roadmap: Moving from Tech to Product Management?
+Content strategy and topical authority plan for Career Pivot Roadmap: Moving from Tech to Product Management

 Owning this topical map captures high-intent, high-LTV audiences (engineers with hiring potential and budget for courses/coaching) and positions the site as the go-to resource for an evergreen, well-compensated career move.
 Ranking dominance looks like owning pillar pages, downloadable portfolio artifacts, recruiter-validated templates, and case-study playbooks that convert organic traffic into high-ticket cohort enrollments and recruitment partnerships.